AmishaSThummar/Alumni-Management-System/README.md

       ```

 4. Access the application:
-   - Open your browser and navigate to http://localhost:3000
+   - Open your browser and navigate to http://localhost:5173

-## API Endpoints
-- User Registration
-   - POST ```/api/user/register```
-   - Request Body: ```UserDTO```
-   - Description: Register a new user.

-- Event Registration
-  - POST ```/api/event-registrations/register```
-    - Request Body: EventRegistrationDTO
-    - Description: Register for an event.
-  - GET ```/api/event-registrations```
-    - Description: Get all event registrations.

-   - GET ```/api/event-registrations/search```

-    - Query Parameters: eventName, speaker
-    - Description: Search for event registrations by event name and speaker.

 ## Frontend
 The frontend is built with React and Tailwind CSS.
 It includes the following main components: